The National Institute of Building Sciences

 productivity of the construction sector and promote knowledge sharing across the

-building industry disciplines;
+building industry disciplines; - Establish a

 mechanism for industry and academia to work through knowledge transfer